Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 That’s just how disability insurance works.
 Remember, the carrier is underwriting your potential disability.
 So, it will (generally) exclude any health complications or injuries you’ve had in the past.

 We actually discuss many scenarios about disability insurance underwriting.
 Additionally, we illustrate why it is NOT advantageous to decline a policy with any exclusions.
-I am happy to say we have helped many professionals, including dental hygienists, remove exclusions from their policies.

 Your Occupation Matters

-to show how happy dental hygienists and dental assistants are when they have disability insuranceSo, all the disability insurance carriers classify occupations.
+So, all the disability insurance carriers classify occupations based on disability risk.
 In general, the carriers classify from a 1 to a 5 or 6.

-An occupation with a class 6 has the lowest occupational disability risk and class 1 has the highest.
+An occupation with a class 6 has the lowest occupational disability risk, and class 1 has the highest.
 All things being equal, you’ll pay a higher premium if you are a class 1.

 So, what does this have to do with dental hygienists?

 While there is general alignment among the disability insurance carriers, some carriers elevate your classification higher.
-All things being equal, carriers with a higher occupation classification save you money with lower monthly premiums.
+All things being equal, carriers with a higher occupation classification save you money with lower premiums.

 The Makings of A Solid Disability Insurance Policy For Dental Hygienists and Dental Assistants

 Our goal when designing disability insurance plans for dental hygienists and dental assistants is the combination of value and premium.
-In our opinion, there are certain “non-negotiable” provisions with disability insurance.
+We aim to provide you with the best possible coverage for the lowest premium possible.

-The first is the own-occupation definition.
+The first is the own-occupation coverage definition.
 Luckily, many carriers make this definition of disability available for the dental hygienist and assistant occupation.

-The own-occupation definition means that the carriers pay a disability benefit if you can’t perform your own occupation as a hygienist or assistant.
+The own-occupation coverage definition means that the carriers pay a disability benefit if you can’t perform your own occupation as a hygienist or assistant.
 It pays even if your disability doesn’t prevent you from working in another job, say as a security guard.
 In other words, you can receive your disability benefit as a dental hygienist AND receive your earned income from the other job.

 Of course, you’ll want to insure the most income you can.
 If you are an employee, most carriers will insure 60% of your salary.
 For example, if you have a gross monthly salary of $5,000, you can cover up to $3,000 (60%).